Flakka Drug Effects and How to Get Help for Flakka Abuse

 Synthetic Cathinone Drug Statistics

-There aren’t many studies or statistical reports available on flakka use (or abuse) in the U.S. Available evidence regarding flakka drug effects in Americans is also limited.7 However, some historical stats regarding synthetic cathinones such as bath salts are as follows:8,9,10,11
+There aren’t many studies or statistical reports available on flakka use in the United States.
+Available evidence regarding flakka drug effects is also limited.7 However, some historical stats regarding synthetic cathinones such as bath salts include the following:8,9,10,11

-• In 2011, out of 2.5 million visits to hospital ERs that involved drug misuse or abuse, 22,904 visits were related to bath salt use.
+• In 2011, out of 2.5 million visits to hospital ERs that involved drug misuse, 22,904 visits were related to bath salt use.

 • 33% of those visits were related to bath salts alone; 15% involved bath salts combined with marijuana or synthetic marijuana, and 52% involved bath salts in combination with other drugs.